 - Get a digital wallet account that supports IOTA cryptocurrency (Trinity wallet is recommended)

 - Buy a mainstream cryptocurrency (BTC or ETH) on a trusted cryptocurrency exchange platform like Binance and Coindesk (see the list of recommended exchanges down below)

-- Exchange BTC or ETH to IOTA.
+- Exchange BTC or ETH to IOTA with your wallet account

-Shortly said, IOTA is a data transfer system for the IoT (internet of things).
+Simply said, IOTA is a data transfer system for the IoT (internet of things).

 - IOTA has fast and feeless transactions.